Above Ground Above Ground — How to Clean Pool Liner: Complete Above Ground Pool Guide

 Algae Stains and Biofilm

-For green or black staining, you'll need to SLAM (Shock Level And Maintain) your pool first.
-Add liquid chlorine to reach shock level based on your CYA level (consult CYA/FC chart - typically 12 ppm FC for 30 ppm CYA, 20 ppm FC for 50 ppm CYA).
+For green or black staining, you'll need to SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) your pool first.
+Add liquid chlorine to reach shock level based on your CYA level (consult the all-in-one pool calculator - typically 12 ppm FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need → for 30 ppm CYA, 20 ppm FC for 50 ppm CYA).
 Maintain this level for 24-48 hours, brushing twice daily.
 The chlorine will kill algae, making it easier to brush away from the liner surface.

 Metal Stains (Brown, Purple, or Green)

 Metal stains require a different approach.
-Lower your chlorine to 1 ppm or below and use a metal sequestrant like Natural Chemistry Metal Free.
-Apply directly to stains and let sit for 15 minutes before brushing.
+Lower your chlorine to 1 ppm or below and use a metal sequestrant like Natural Chemistry Metal Free (a whole-pool dose added per gallons of water).
+For direct spot treatment, use Natural Chemistry Stain Free (ascorbic/citric acid) applied to the stain and left briefly before brushing.
 For stubborn iron stains, create a paste with vitamin C tablets (ascorbic acid) and water, apply to the stain, and brush gently.

 Safe Cleaning Products for Vinyl Liners